Emergency Dental Care After Hours

 - Swish your mouth with warm salt water.
 If you have pain, take an appropriate dose of over-the-counter pain medication to alleviate any discomfort.
 600mg of Ibuprofen usually works well for most dental pain.

 - Gently floss aching teeth and rinse with warm salt water to dislodge particles that may be causing discomfort.

-If you have an emergency, make an appointment as soon as possible by calling 773-975-6666 The longer you wait with dental pain, the fewer options you have for repair.
+If you have an emergency, make an appointment as soon as possible by calling 773-975-6666 or emailing us.
+The longer you wait with dental pain, the fewer options you have for repair.